The Pheasantry: 1970s

-The Pheasantry nightclub hosted early gigs by Lou Reed, Queen and Hawkwind.
-The venue was small, however.
-According to John Hewlett, "It was a naff place to play.
-It was the sort of place you played if you get The Marquee."
-It was a gig in London, however, and unsigned bands were grateful for that.
+The Pheasantry nightclub hosted early gigs by Lou Reed, Queen, and Hawkwind.
+The venue was small, but it was a gig in London, and unsigned bands were grateful for that.
 The 1972 gig by Queen, which had been intended as a showcase for the band, did not go well.
 Phil Reed remembered that the band were "unpolished" and the venue was mainly a disco, "once the disco had stopped and Queen went on everyone went to the bar."
 In addition, none of the record company A & R people who had been invited, turned up.
-Thin Lizzy performed there and were described as "playing to a handful of posey people sitting there drinking cocktails."
+Thin Lizzy performed there, with their audience described as "a handful of posey people sitting there drinking cocktails".

 Andrew Lloyd Webber and Tim Rice found Yvonne Elliman at the Pheasantry, as a result of which she featured in the original soundtrack of Jesus Christ Superstar.
 Sparks played their first British gig there.

 In the 1970s John Betjeman led a campaign to prevent the redevelopment of the site.

 Today

-The building now houses a branch of the Pizza Express restaurant chain.
-In the basement is a cabaret club The Pheasantry which opened in 2010 after the closure of Pizza on the Park.
+The building now houses a branch of the PizzaExpress restaurant chain.

+In the basement is a cabaret club and music venue which opened in 2010 after the closure of Pizza on the Park, officially named PizzaExpress Live Chelsea.